-Please see attached downloads for Literacy and Numeracy.
+Please see attached downloads for resources that might support you at home.

 We aim to provide an exciting, broad and creative curriculum for every child at St Cleer School.
 All lessons are engaging, positive and exciting.
 The curriculum is well planned, differentiated and leads to progress in each and every lesson.